mahi-4u/ECE-Projects/Verilog-Programs/01_Arithmetic_Circuits/README.md

 # Arithmetic Circuits

-This folder contains Verilog implementations of arithmetic circuits such as adders, subtractors, and multipliers.
-These programs form the foundation of digital logic design.
+This folder contains basic Verilog HDL implementations of arithmetic circuits used in digital design.
+These circuits form the foundation for performing binary addition, subtraction, and multiplication.

+## Experiments Included

+- Half Adder
+- Full Adder
+- Full Adder using Two Half Adders
+- Half Subtractor
+- Full Subtractor
+- Multiplier

+Each experiment contains:
+- Verilog source code
+- Testbench code
+- Short explanation of the design and working